imagej/imagej.github.io/_pages/help/faq.md

 See the [MacOS](/platforms/macos) page.

-## How do I set run ImageJ with JavaFX support on macOS?
+## How do I run ImageJ with JavaFX support on macOS?

 Whether JavaFx is supported on macOS depends on the version of java that is used.
-You can check the version of java packaged with ImageJ by right-clicking the app and viewing the contents.
+You can check the version of java packaged with ImageJ or Fiji by right-clicking the app and viewing the contents.
 Then go into the java/macos folder.
-Versions of java from oracle typically starting with jdk1.8.0 will support JavaFX.
-However, if you see the default upon installation, adoptopenjdk-8.jdk, in this folder you will not have JavaFX support.
-In this case, you can add java support by replacing this will the Azul jdk that come with JavaFX included as described [here](https://forum.image.sc/t/feedback-needed-bundled-java-future-directions/44030/17).
+Versions of java starting with jdk1.8.0 should support JavaFX.
+However, if you see the default upon installation, adoptopenjdk-8.jdk, you will not have JavaFX support.
+In this case, you can add JavaFX support by replacing this will the Azul jdk that comes with JavaFX included as described [here](https://forum.image.sc/t/feedback-needed-bundled-java-future-directions/44030/17).

 Can you check if you have JavaFX installed using the Plugins>Utilities>Find Jar for Class and searching for javafx.scene.Scene.
 If you can't fine this class then you don't have javafx installed.